 A very important activity, in the frame of the Greek Euro-Argo programme (which will demonstrate the Argo value) is the development of the capabilities in order to exploit Argo data for operational forecasting as well as for research applications.
 Along this direction, HCMR established a network of relevant Greek scientific groups mainly from Universities and Research Institutes which constitute the Greek Argo Users group/network.
 These different groups are already using or will be using ARGO data in ocean/atmospheric forecasting, climate studies and for educational purposes.
 On January 2014 the first Greek Argo Users meeting was hosted by HCMR aiming to present the activities of the national network to coordinate present and future actions that will take place at national level.
-There were 10 scientists participating from HCMR Institute of Oceanography and 6 scientists and researchers from different Universities and departments from all over Greece.
+The second meeting of the members of the Greek Argo infrastructure was held on January 15 2015.
+There were 10 scientists participating from HCMR Institute of Oceanography and 4 scientists and researchers from different Universities and departments from all over Greece.
 It is expected that the Greek Argo Users Group will further grow and expand its activities concerning the scientific exploitation of Argo data and the cooperation among Greek scientists.
-Additionally, it is foreseen that the establishment of the E-A ERIC will increase the interaction of the Greek Argo Users Group with the European and international ARGO scientific community in the near future.
+The next step will be the expansion of the Greek Argo network in more members.
+The network is already in contact with many organizations / agencies / institutions and it is foreseen that the establishment of the E-A ERIC will increase the interaction of the Greek Argo Users Group with the European and international ARGO scientific community in the near future.